Security Testing Guide

 • Minimizing the risk of sensitive data leaks.

-• Security testers with a good understanding of their company’s processes and IT environment.
+• A good understanding of the company’s processes and IT environment.

-• “Inside-the-box” thinking due to the familiarity of the IT environment that can be fraught with missing certain vulnerabilities.
+• “Inside-the-box” thinking due to the familiarity of the IT environment, which can be fraught with missing certain vulnerabilities.

-• The need to update security testing toolkit and hold training for the testers.
+• The need to update the security testing toolkit and hold training for the testers.

-• Solid experience and best practices: a wide choice of advanced cybersecurity testing technologies and skills.
+• Solid experience and best practices: a wide choice of advanced cybersecurity assessment technologies and skills.

-• The vendor takes over planning, preparation and implementation of security testing project.
+• The vendor takes over the test plan, preparation, and implementation.

-• Exposing your IT infrastructure to a third party may be risky, unless you deal with a reliable vendor.
+• Exposing your IT assets to a third party may be risky unless you deal with a reliable vendor.

-• The security testing team needs time to get familiar with the specifics of your software and/or IT environment.
+• The team needs time to get familiar with the specifics of your software and IT environment.

 • Flexibility: scaling up and down, depending on the testing needs.